msv-lab/f1x/doc/Manual.md

 - `122` is no patch is found
 - a non-zero code in case of errors

-Typically, you need to pass the following mandatory arguments:
+The following arguments are mandatory (and sufficient for most cases):

 - The source directory.
 - The suspicious source files (`--files` option).